-If you have an employee in Ohio, you need to include the Ohio school district number on Form W-2 starting with the 2016 tax year.
+If you have an employee in Ohio, you need to include the Ohio school district number on Form W-2.
 The Ohio Department of Taxation is requiring this change to help reduce the number of reporting errors on individual income tax returns.
+Read on to learn more about this requirement.

 In Ohio, many locations have a local income tax and a school district income tax.
 Local income taxes go toward cities, counties, or local governments.
 School district income taxes go toward public school districts.